AlternC/alternc-php-fpm/Readme.md

 apt update
 ```

+# Dependency #

+Prior to install this alternc-php-fpm package you need a nss sync.
+We provide two options :
+* alternc-nss
+* alternc-nss-sync

+These packages are available at https://github.com/AlternC/alternc-nss and https://github.com/AlternC/alternc-nss/tree/nss-sync
+On huge hosting we suggest to prefere nss-sync version.

 # How to use #

 This package supports both Alternc 3.3 and 3.5.
 An autodection script adapts templating installation following AlternC version.